 An analysis of long term debtors is included in Note 21.
 Risk for each category has not increased significantly and remains low; therefore, losses have been assessed on the basis of 12-month expected losses.
 After considering each category of debt, no loss allowances have been made.
-The most significant debts relate to the loan to Downshire Homes Ltd (\pounds 20.3m) and Construction Industry Levy (CIL) payments (\pounds 1.2m).
-The interest payable on the loan is factored into DHL's business model and the loan is secured against the properties owned by DHL.
-CIL for larger developments is payable in instalments potentially over several years.
-The development cannot progress if CIL payments are not made.
+The most significant debts relate to the loan to Downshire Homes Ltd (£20.3m) which is secured against the properties owned by DHL.
+As the company is expected to cease trading in 2023/24 the loan is now included in the accounts as a Short Term Debtor.